Concatenated Order of Hoo-Hoo: History

-As most of these men were only connected to the lumber industry in a tangential way — company executives, newspapermen, railroad men, etc. — it was first suggested that the name of the new organization be "Independent Order of Camp Followers".
-However the group instead settled on the name Concatenated Order of Hoo-Hoo — the term hoo hoo having become synonymous with the term lumberman.
+As most of the founders were only connected to the lumber industry tangentially — company executives, newspapermen, railroad men, etc. It was first suggested that the name of the new organization be "Independent Order of Camp Followers".
+However, the group instead settled on the name Concatenated Order of Hoo-Hoo — the term hoo hoo having become synonymous with the term lumberman.

-The first regular Concatenation was held at the St. Charles Hotel in New Orleans, Louisiana, on February 18, 1892, when 35 of the leading lumbermen of the country were initiated.
+The first regular Concatenation was held at the St. Charles Hotel in New Orleans, Louisiana, on February 18, 1892, when 35 of the leading lumbermen of the country were initiated.The order was more informal than other secret societies of its day.
+It did not have lodge rooms, enforced attendance at meetings, or anything else that other orders had that could be avoided.
+In 1923, the order's headquarters was at the Arcade Building in St. Louis.